sjhallo07/Crozz-Coin-/README.md

 - `POST /api/tokens/burn { coinId }` → Burns any CROZZ coin object that the backend signer currently owns.
 - `POST /api/tokens/transfer { coinId, recipient }` → Uses the plain `transfer` entry point to distribute CROZZ owned by the signer to another address.
+- `GET /api/admin/jobs` → (Requires `Authorization: Bearer ADMIN_TOKEN`) Returns up to 100 recent jobs so you can monitor queued/completed/failed states in the dashboard.

 Each endpoint records a short audit log via `TransactionService` so the WebSocket/event feed can stay in sync with admin operations.